ryanroundhouse/altea-book/SYSTEM_OVERVIEW.md

   - day: Monday
     time: "4:30 PM"
     name: "LF3 Strong"
-    for_wife: false
+    user: ryan  # References a user defined in users.yaml
 ```

-This means: "I want LF3 Strong every Monday at 4:30 PM."
-The system automatically calculates that booking opens 7 days and 1 hour before (3:30 PM).
+This means: "Book LF3 Strong every Monday at 4:30 PM for ryan."
+The system automatically calculates that booking opens 7 days and 1 hour before (3:30 PM) and uses ryan's credentials from `users.yaml`.

 ### 2. Scheduler (`scheduler.py`)